srl-labs/learn-srlinux/docs/blog/posts/2023/sr-linux-kubernetes-anycast-lab.md

 ```

 1. **port** exposes the Kubernetes service on the specified port within the cluster.
 Other pods within the cluster can communicate with this server on the specified port
-2. **targetPort** is the port on which the service will send requests to, that your pod will be listening on
+2. **targetPort** is the port on which the service will send requests, that your pod will be listening on
 3. Two possible configurations: **Local** or **Cluster**

     **Local** means that when the packet reaches a node, kube-proxy will only distribute the load within the same node